imlinus/monorepo/operating-system/readme.md

 This is then what will build our distro for us

-Our goal is to create a `bzImage` out of the kernel, and a `cpio.gz` from our initial file system (including Toybox https://en.wikipedia.org/wiki/Toybox)
+Our goal is to create a `bzImage` and a `cpio.gz` including (Toybox) https://en.wikipedia.org/wiki/Toybox

+- Bootloader: syslinux
+- Utils: toybox

 Useful commands: